 We know that applying to law school is a big investment of your time and resources, and we do not want the HLS application fee to be a barrier for anyone.
-We encourage any prospective applicant for whom the application fee would be a hardship to take the following steps to obtain a fee waiver. […]
+We encourage any prospective applicant for whom the application fee would be a hardship to consider applying for a fee waiver via the process […]